 “I’d just like to jump in here a little bit and come at this a different way as well as some of the technical aspects that have been mentioned here.
 And Bill [Bronson], I appreciate your thoroughness in what you described here, I really do.
 One of the other things to think about here is we have a responsibility to the citizen who launched the complaint and to the process that’s involved here.
 They saw something, they did the formal process, found out that what’d been going on for years was in fact not right.
 That has to be weighed.

 Certainly all of the aspects about what is going to happen to that lot if the current tenant moves away from it, certainly the construction shops and the things that are there are fine.
 We are really just talking about a massive parking lot for large equipment, but in essence the property was not supposed to be used for that.
 We had a citizen register a complaint, we’re following up and saying, we’ll just change the game here midstream and kind of make it legal.
 I’m a little uneasy with that, frankly.
-It’s not gonna come to bear on my decision, but I think it needs to be mentioned.
+It’s not gonna come to bare on my decision, but I think it needs to be mentioned.

 When we find a situation that a citizen has registered a complaint against, you find it’s been illegal for years, I don’t think necessarily the correct remedy is oh, let’s change the rules and make it legal.
 The rules existed at one point for a reason and hopefully they continue.
 As everybody else has said here, this is not a statement on business or owners, etc. It is about best and highest uses, as Mr. Blewett had said earlier here.
 In a sense, we can be shooting ourself in the foot.
 We have an opportunity to put lipstick on this thing.
 If we don’t allow that to happen then there’d be no need for the owner to make any changes there and you can just have an incredibly unappealing lot there which is what it is. [emphasis added]